-My Tres Leches Cake is a butter-less sponge cake that's drenched with a mixture of evaporated milk, sweetened condensed milk, and half-and-half.
+My Tres Leches Cake is a from-scratch, butter-less sponge cake that's drenched with a mixture of evaporated milk, sweetened condensed milk, and half-and-half.
 It's then topped with a simple, not-too-sweet whipped cream.
+I made my first one in 2013 and fell in love, because it's impossible not to love a cake called "Three Milk Cake."

 What is Tres Leches Cake?